LorenssLundgrenn/asciify/README.txt

      size - set image longest side, the smaller side will be resized accordingly to preserve resolution codec=<char[]> - set codec
      to_file - creates an output file in the same directory

+Special behaviour, if the specified file is an animated gif, the program will output a json file with each frame converted.
+This json file is compatible with tti.